kevin-lyn/Dratini/README.md

 - Protocol base design.
 - Auto serialization for parameters.
 - Response is observable by request id or response type.
-- UI non-blocking since request and response handling heppen in background thread.
+- UI non-blocking since request and response handling happen in background thread.
 - Request and response are interceptable by using delegate.

 ## Requirements